Mint vs. Quicken will be an important decision for you to get a handle on your money.

 - Check Pay: You can send a check to anyone in the United States with an address.
 The payment is processed through Quicken.
 You won’t have to print or hand out checks anymore.

-Quicken offers a debt reduction planner to help you repay your debt sooner.
+Quicken offers a debt reduction planner to help you repay your credit card debt and more sooner.

 Basically, what you do is put in your debt amount and the amount of the monthly payment you want to make.